 Renato Matos is a Partner at Capell Barnett Matalon & Schoenfeld LLP.
 Since joining the firm in 2009, Renato has primarily focused on the Real Estate, Corporate and Taxation areas of our practice.

-Renato routinely works with religious and not-for-profit corporations on complex real estate transactions including purchases and sales, long-term ground leases, air rights transfers, joint ventures and complex market-rate and affordable housing development projects.
-He is counsel to numerous denominational governing bodies, including the Atlantic District of the Lutheran Church-Missouri Synod, the Metropolitan New York Synod of the Evangelical Lutheran Church in America and the Northeastern Conference of Seventh Day Adventists, as well as individual Baptist, Episcopal, Presbyterian and non-denominational congregations.
+Renato routinely works with religious and not-for-profit corporations on complex real estate transactions including purchases and sales, long-term ground leases, air rights transfers, joint ventures and affordable housing development projects.
+He is counsel to numerous denominational governing bodies, including the Atlantic District of the Lutheran Church-Missouri Synod, the Metropolitan New York Synod of the Evangelical Lutheran Church in America and the Northeastern Conference of Seventh Day Adventists, as well as individual Baptist, Episcopal, Presbyterian, Methodist and non-denominational congregations.
 Renato focuses much of his time educating and protecting churches and their assets, as well as developing strategies for long-term asset growth to ensure the sustainability of the missions and ministries of his clients.

 Renato also assists the firm’s clients in stock purchases/sales, asset purchases/sales, mergers and acquisitions, corporate governance and entity formation, with a particular focus on tax structuring and strategic business planning.

 Prior to joining the firm, Renato worked as an attorney at a leading international law firm, where he focused on transactions involving clients and investments in the emerging markets, primarily South America.